Isotopes of nickel: Notable isotopes

 Nickel-56, also doubly magic, is produced in large quantities in supernovae.
 In the last phases of stellar evolution of very large stars, fusion of lighter elements like hydrogen and helium comes to an end.
 Later in the star's life cycle, elements including magnesium, silicon, and sulfur are fused to form heavier elements.
 Once the last nuclear fusion reactions cease, the star collapses to produce a supernova.
 During the supernova, silicon burning produces ^{56}Ni.
 This isotope of nickel is favored because it has an equal number of neutrons and protons, making it readily produced by fusing two ^{28}Si atoms. ^{56}Ni is the last element that can be formed in the alpha process.
 Past ^{56}Ni, nuclear reactions are endoergic and energetically unfavorable. ^{56}Ni decays to ^{56}Co and then ^{56}Fe by β+ decay.
 The radioactive decay of ^{56}Ni and ^{56}Co supplies much of the energy for the light curves observed for stellar supernovae.
 The shape of the light curve of these supernovae display characteristic timescales corresponding to the decay of ^{56}Ni to ^{56}Co and then to ^{56}Fe.

 Nickel-58 is the most abundant isotope of nickel with a 68.077% natural abundance.
-It is the only isotope unstable toward double beta decay.
+It is the only isotope theoretically unstable toward double beta decay.

 Nickel-59 is a long-lived cosmogenic radionuclide with a half-life of 81,000 years. ^{59}Ni has found many applications in isotope geology. ^{59}Ni has been used to date the terrestrial age of meteorites and to determine abundances of extraterrestrial dust in ice and sediment.

 Nickel-60 is the daughter product of the extinct radionuclide (half-life 2.62 My).
 Because ^{60}Fe has such a long half-life, its persistence in materials in the Solar System at high enough concentrations may have generated observable variations in the isotopic composition of ^{60}Ni.
 Therefore, the abundance of ^{60}Ni in extraterrestrial material may provide insight into the origin of the Solar System and its early history/very early history.
 Unfortunately, nickel isotopes appear to have been heterogeneously distributed in the early Solar System.
 Therefore, so far, no actual age information has been attained from ^{60}Ni excesses. ^{60}Ni is also the stable end-product of the decay of ^{60}Zn, the last rung of the alpha ladder.